web-platform-tests/rfcs/rfcs/pullpanda_analytics.md

 install the [Pull Panda](https://pullpanda.com/) GitHub App for the web-platform-tests organization (all repositories).

-Pull Panda can show [analytics](https://pullpanda.com/analytics) for the past 3 months for, among other things, PR merge time and open PRs, which are relevant for tracking the above-mentioned priorities.
+Pull Panda can show [analytics](https://pullpanda.com/analytics) for the past 24 weeks for, among other things, PR merge time and open PRs, which are relevant for tracking the above-mentioned priorities.